 My research focuses on meter and poetics (what makes poetry tick).
 I am especially interested in poetry from the medieval period, which has led to an interest in periodization itself.
 The greater part of my scholarship addresses the historicity of early English literature: its forms and cultural meanings, and how those are mediated by modern disciplinary study.
 My scholarly method bridges ‘formalism’ and ‘historicism.’
 I am interested in the social implications of literature, the phenomenology of poetry reading, and how we come to know what we think we know about the past.
 These interests converge on William Langland’s Piers Plowman, an enigmatic long alliterative poem of the fourteenth century.
 More recently, I have been publishing on contemporary avant-garde American poetry, an undertaking that has prompted further questions about the historicity and limitations of prevailing modes of literary reading.

 My first two monographs rearticulated English literary history through the cultural lives of metrical traditions, a new approach I call “verse history.”
-One reviewer praised the methodologies of my second monograph, Meter and Modernity in English Verse, 1350-1650, as “artisanal philology.”
-A separate series of notes and articles reconsiders the Latin poetry of John Gower.
-A newer research interest, related to my rare book collecting, concerns the place of fourteenth-century poets in the consolidation of the field of English literary history over the course of the seventeenth, eighteenth, and early nineteenth centuries.
+One reviewer praised the methodologies of my second monograph, Meter and Modernity, as “artisanal philology.”
+Separate series of notes and articles reconsider the Latin poetry of John Gower; the place of fourteenth-century poets in the consolidation of the field of English literary history over the course of the seventeenth, eighteenth, and early nineteenth centuries; and the Ricardian poets’ use of grammar-school texts.